Apr 15, 2020

 For those who have the space, they may use a stand-alone hanging rack for their seasonal capsule pieces and maintain the bulk of their wardrobe in a traditional closet area.
 Others pare down their existing closet to hold just the items they've selected for that season.
 Spring is a great time of the year to make use of a versatile capsule wardrobe.
 The use of layers is common for capsule organization and the varying temperatures of springtime often necessitate layering throughout the day.

 This organizational method is best suited for those of us who have distinct demands on the way we dress for work and play, especially when the lighter spring-appropriate ensembles aren't exactly what we call 'business casual'.
 If your job requires a formal uniform or a very specific style of clothing, you may benefit the most from arranging your springtime closet according to your responsibilities and social expectations.

 You can make this method easier to work with by using labels that clearly describe which clothes belong to what sort of occasion.
 This makes getting ready for work or dressing up for a night out a cinch.
 Being clear about which pieces of your wardrobe belong where can save you major headaches in the future, like rushing around looking for the one work-appropriate skirt you need, only to find it was worn earlier in the week for a night out with friends.

-Spring presents a lovely time of the year to organize your closet by a colour-coded order.
+Spring presents a lovely time of the year to organise your closet by a colour-coded order.
 The soft pastels and bright whites that bring to mind a newly budding garden never go out of style for springtime wear.
 Flirty prints and fresh patterns are also ready to explode out of the winter doldrums and celebrate the coming warmth of summer.

-You don't have to play by strict colour-matching rules when you organize your closet this way — you can mix it up a bit by pairing your favourite coordinating colours and patterns together so you can be sure you're making the most of your wardrobe options for the season.
+You don't have to play by strict colour-matching rules when you organise your closet this way — you can mix it up a bit by pairing your favourite coordinating colours and patterns together so you can be sure you're making the most of your wardrobe options for the season.

 Use these notes to help you speed through the process: